 There have not been many legal-thrillers made in recent years.
 The Reader and The Social Network are two that spring to mind.
 The Lincoln Lawyer is not, over-all, as good as those two films, but it certainly gives one value for money.

 The Lincoln Lawyer is based on the book by Michael Connelly.
-It is about a smooth-talking, alcoholic defence lawyer, Mick Haller (Matthew McConaughey – Ghosts of Girlfriends Past, How To Lose A Guy In Ten Days, A Time To Kill), whose job is to keep criminals on the street.
+It is about a smooth-talking, alcoholic defence lawyer, Mick Haller (Matthew McConaughey – Ghosts of Girlfriends Past, How To Lose A Guy In Ten Days, The Wolf of Wall Street), whose job is to keep criminals on the street.
 He’s quite good at it too – and knows it – which is why Lewis (Ryan Phillippe – Cruel Intentions, Breach, Flags of our Fathers), a thirty-two year old man from a wealthy family, demands that Mick represent him.
 Lewis has been charged with violent assault and rape against a prostitute; although, Lewis is adamant that he has been set up.
 Yet, no sooner does Mick agree to represent Lewis when things begin to get murky and twisted.

 For a film that is dominated by courtrooms and legal technicalities, The Lincoln Lawyer is surprisingly interesting even to those who care little for the law.
 The plot is gripping and relatively simple to follow, provided the viewer is concentrating.
 At times, one may wonder which law-case Mick is referring to.
 The storyline also has a couple of flaws and things always seem to work out coincidentally well for Mick (as they tend to do for main characters in films), but not to the extent that the movie becomes ridiculous by any stretch of the imagination.